Photo credit: Tonatiuh Ambrosetti

 **Currently longlisted for the 2021 Booker International Prize

 Elisabeth Jaquette is a translator from Arabic and Executive Director of the American Literary Translators Association (ALTA).

-Her work has been shortlisted for the TA First Translation Prize, longlisted for the Best Translated Book Award, and supported by the Jan Michalski Foundation, the PEN/Heim Translation Fund, and several English PEN Translates Awards.
+Her work has been shortlisted for the National Book Award for Translated Literature, Warwick Prize for Women in Translation and TA First Translation Prize, longlisted for the Best Translated Book Award, and supported by the Jan Michalski Foundation, PEN/Heim Translation Fund, and several English PEN Translates Awards.

-Her book-length translations include The Queue by Basma Abdel Aziz (Melville House), Thirteen Months of Sunrise by Rania Mamoun (Comma Press), and The Apartment in Bab el-Louk by Donia Maher (Darf Publishers).
-Forthcoming in 2020 are The Frightened Ones by Dima Wannous (Harvill Secker/Knopf) and Minor Detail by Adania Shibli (Fitzcarraldo/New Directions).
+Her latest translations are Minor Detail by Adania Shibli (Fitzcarraldo/New Directions) and The Frightened Ones by Dima Wannous (Harvill Secker/Knopf).
+Other book-length translations include The Queue by Basma Abdel Aziz (Melville House), Thirteen Months of Sunrise by Rania Mamoun (Comma Press), and The Apartment in Bab el-Louk by Donia Maher (Darf Publishers).

-Elisabeth has taught translation at Bread Loaf Translators' Conference and Hunter College CUNY, and is currently a judge for the National Book Award in Translated Literature.
+Elisabeth has taught translation at Bread Loaf Translators' Conference, among other places, and was a judge for the 2019 National Book Award in Translated Literature.

 She has a MA from Columbia University, a BA from Swarthmore College, and was a CASA Fellow at the American University in Cairo.
 She is also a member of the translators' collective Cedilla & Co.